BiosElement/otakuview.com/content/pages/about.md

 ## Privacy

 Our intent is to respect our users privacy and only collect minimal analytics to see what content is successful and where we should focus our efforts.
-To this end, we use [Cloudflare](https://www.cloudflare.com/web-analytics/) analytics which set no cookies and does not collect personal information.
+To this end, we use [Plausible](https://plausible.io/) analytics which set no cookies and does not collect personal information.
+In fact, you can see [our analytics](https://plausible.io/otakuview.com) yourself as there is nothing to hide.